shparas/robbie-robot-shop/README.md

-This is the project I created when I first learned object oriented programming and GUI in C++.
+This is the project I created when I first learned object oriented programming and GUI in C++ back in 2017.

 To run, go to code directory and run the commands:
 --------------------------------------------------